fedejinich/coblo_poc/deep_exploration.md

 IN THIS SECTION WE DESCRIBE HOW THE NEW BLOCK TYPE IS INTRODUCED AND HOW WILL THE ROOTSTOCK PROTOCOL CHANGE.

+- is there a any block type on the block header?
+- how would the node identify the new block? with the NetworkMessage?

 ## Alternatives

 POTENTIAL ALTERNATIVE DESIGNS

 ### Without StorageKey Compression

-This removes complexity and prevents over-engnieering leaving space for potential improvements.
+This removes complexity and prevents over engineering leaving space for potential improvements.
 The downside of this alternative is that the COBLO block sizes will be bigger and this will affect block propagation, making the entire proposal useless.

 ### ???